Saturday, 28 December 2024

 Dr. Multi: Seibu Inspection Car

-I visited Higashi-Nagasaki on the Seibu-Ikebukuro line last week, as something came up.
-After finishing my meeting, I came across a rare train, “Dr. Multi”, at Higashi-Nagasaki station on my way home.
+I visited Higashi-Nagasaki on the Seibu Ikebukuro Line last week for a personal errand.
+After finishing my meeting, I happened to come across a rare train—Dr. Multi—at Higashi-Nagasaki Station on my way home.

 Side view of Dr. Multi